GrantBrown1994/OpenFPGA/docs/source/custom_cells/custom_cells.rst

     :align: center
     :alt: Sky130_uuopenfpga_cc_hd_invmux3_1 Layout

-- Comparison: To provide contrast on the use case of the *sky130_uuopenfpga_cc_hd_invmux3_1* cell, we built a 6-to-1 multiplexer tree using the *sky130_fd_sc_hd__mux4_1* and *sky130_fd_sc_hd__mux2_1* as the root cells of the multiplexer tree.
-The *sky130_uuopenfpga_cc_hd_invmux3_1* is used to build a single level 6-to-1 multiplexer with an inverted output.
+- Comparison: To demonstrate the performance gains using CPL multiplexers, we built a 6-1 single level multiplexer using our custom *sky130_uuopenfpga_cc_hd_invmux3_1* cell along with a 6-to-1 multiplexer using the *sky130_fd_sc_hd__mux4/2_1* as the root cells of the multiplexer tree.

-The *sky130_fd_sc_hd__mux4/2_1* cell are built using a static CMOS structure with a single select input, whereas our cell uses a fractured select hierarchy.
-To perform the comparisons we have tabulated values in regards to power, area, and timing for the 4-to-1 multiplexer tree using Synopsys PrimeTime and Cadence ADE XL.
+To perform the comparisons we have tabulated values in regards to power, area, and timing for the 4-to-1 multiplexer tree using Cadence ADE XL.

 - Power:
       - sky130_uuopenfpga_cc_hd_invmux3_1:  2.96 μW